What is Channel Stuffing?

-Since 2012, the SEC Whistleblower Office has issued more than $700 million in awards to whistleblowers.
-The largest SEC whistleblower awards to date are $144 million, $50 million, $50 million, $39 million and $37 million.
-According to a recent article, the SEC Whistleblower Office may soon issue a multi-million dollar award to two whistleblowers who tipped off the SEC about channel stuffing at Orthofix International.
+Since 2012, the SEC Whistleblower Office has issued more than $1.2 billion in awards to whistleblowers.
+The largest SEC whistleblower awards to date are $144 million, $110 million, and $50 million.
 See other SEC whistleblower cases that have resulted in multi-million dollar awards.

 How to Report Channel Stuffing to the SEC